Jordan Peterson: Other media

-Also in June 2022, Peterson signed a deal with the news company The Daily Wire, which includes the distribution rights to Peterson's video and podcast library.
-Peterson will also produce bonus content and specials featuring guests for the video on demand platform DailyWire+.

-In March 2023, Peterson shared on social media a fictitious detransition story which falsely depicted a YouTube political commentator as an ex-transgender man.
-During the same week in which Peterson shared the fictitious detransitioning story, Peterson also retweeted a pornographic BDSM video filmed in the United Kingdom that according to its uploader was footage of a sperm bank in China, stating, "Such fun in unbelievable techno-nightmare CCP hell."
-Peterson subsequently deleted the retweet of the BDSM video.

 Biblical lectures

 In May 2017, Peterson began The Psychological Significance of the Biblical Stories, a series of live theatre lectures, also published as podcasts, in which he analyzes archetypal narratives in the Book of Genesis as patterns of behaviour ostensibly vital for personal, social and cultural stability.
 A second series of lectures on the Book of Exodus released on DailyWire+ in November 2022, and another series on the Book of Proverbs has been announced.

 In March 2019, Cambridge University rescinded a visiting fellowship invitation to Peterson.
 He had previously said the fellowship would give him an "opportunity to talk to religious experts of all types for a couple of months," and that the new lectures would have been on the Book of Exodus.
 A spokesperson for the university said there was no place for anyone who could not uphold the inclusive environment of the university.
 Vice-Chancellor Stephen Toope explained that a photograph of Peterson with his arm around a man wearing a shirt reading "I'm a proud Islamophobe" led the faculty to the rescindment due to a conflict between Peterson's "casual endorsement by association" and the school's commitment to interfaith dialogue.

 The Cambridge University Students' Union released a statement of relief, considering the invitation "a political act to ... legitimise figures such as Peterson" and that his work and views are not "representative of the student body."
-Peterson called the decision a "deeply unfortunate ... error of judgement" and expressed regret that the Divinity Faculty had submitted to an "ill-informed, ignorant and ideologically-addled mob."
+Peterson said that the photograph was one of 30,000 taken with his fans in the previous 15 months, called the university's decision a "deeply unfortunate ... error of judgement", and said that the Divinity Faculty had submitted to an "ill-informed, ignorant and ideologically-addled mob" in rescinding the invitation.
+Peterson also said that he would stop posing for photographs with fans wearing "provocative political garb, given that the fallout can be used by those who are not fond of me to capitalise on the opportunity the photos provide, particularly in isolation and context-free."